bobdavies2000/OpenCVB/README.md

 **OpenGL_QuadMinMax:** *The RedCloud image cells (lower left) are presented in OpenGL (lower right) as OpenGL quads – rectangles with min and max depth.
 The colors in the RedCloud cells are the same as those in the OpenGL presentation.
 The highlighted cell shown in white in the lower left is also shown as white in the OpenGL presentation in the lower right.*

-# Recent Changes – September 2022
+# 2022 September - Recent Changes

 -   Over 1200 algorithms are included with an average of 31 lines of code per algorithm
 -   BackProject_Full builds a histogram and backprojects it into a segmented color image